Dominikuu/take-home-proj/README.md

 The goal of this take home test is to give you an asynchronous medium for demonstrating how you would break down a set of user stories and requirements into something akin to a rapid POC/spike.
 There is no grading or scoring, nor is it pass-fail, rather this is meant to serve a sample of your thought processes as an engineer.
 We know that 3 hours is not a lot of time and you will both not be able to complete everything you'd like, and will feel pressure to do more.
 Please truly hold yourself to 3 hours max and make sure to create a `ROADMAP.md` file as outlined in the instructions below.

-## First, a few words about asynchronous/take-home exercises
+## First, a few words about asynchronous/take-home exercise

 The primary reasons we ask candidates of *all* levels to complete this exercise is as follows.